openalea/metafspm/README.md

 from metafspm.component_factory import Choregrapher
 ```

-- You can use the 3 components example bellow to wrapp your model.
+If you intend to to couple several components, you can use the 3 components example bellow to wrapp your model.
 Here we suppose that module 1 is initializing the MTG, and supposing module 2 is initializing the soil:
 ```
 class WrappedModel(CompositeModel):
     def__init__(self, time_step, **scenario):